williamjowens/williamjowens.github.io/index.markdown

       <img src="/assets/images/churn-analysis-classification.png" alt="Customer Churn Analysis" class="project-image" loading="lazy">
     </a>
     <p class="project-description">
-      Conducted a comprehensive customer churn analysis in Python, using clustering and classification algorithms to identify patterns and predict customer attrition.
+      Conducted a comprehensive customer churn analysis in Python, using clustering algorithms such as K-Means, K-Prototypes, and K-Medoids to identify patterns and classification algorithms to predict customer attrition.
+A Histogram-based Gradient Boosting Tree model was found to be the best predictive model based on ROC-AUC score and other relevant metrics.
     </p>
   </div>